At Harris Garrard Academy we understand how important good literacy is for your child's development and life choices.

 Drop Everything and Read

-“For a few minutes after tutor time the whole Academy, staff as well as students, will drop everything and read to encourage reading for pleasure,” said Executive Principal Chris Everitt.
+“For at least an hour every fortnight, the whole Academy, staff as well as students, will drop everything and read to encourage reading for pleasure,” said Head of Academy, Dan Smith.